22 Katimajumavit?

 He/she sees him/her/it.

 These endings vary depending on the last consonant of the root they are added to.
-After a root ending in q-, the endings start with r-
+The endings above that begin with g- change to r- after a root that ends in q-

 ikajuq- to help